-From above comes the voice of his sister Hester, who visits every first Thursday to fossick through his larder and laundry and linen-press, and exclaim at what she discovers there.
-A wifeless brother is a troublesome inheritance, but one by which her children may one day profit: her removing her youngest daughter from school and installing her as his housekeeper is not, therefore, a charity entirely without reward.
+From upstairs comes the voice of his sister Hester Lippard, who visits every first Thursday to fossick through his larder and laundry and linen press, and exclaim at what she discovers there.
+A wifeless brother is a troublesome inheritance, but one by which her children may one day profit: if Mrs Lippard does him the charity of removing her youngest from school to serve as his housekeeper, it is in reasonable expectation of reward.

-‘Now you see the sheets have taken mildew,’ she says now.
-‘If you had stored them as I advised you… did you note it all in your pocket book?’
+‘Now you see the sheets have taken mildew,’ she is saying.
+‘If you had stored them as I advised you . . . did you note it all in your pocketbook?’

 The faintest of mumbles in response.

-‘Well did you?
-This is not for my benefit, Susannah, but for your own.’
+‘Well, did you?
+This is not for my benefit, Susanna, but for your own.’

-A silence, in which he pictures his dear Sukie with her head hanging, her cheeks livid.
+A silence, in which he pictures poor Sukie with her head hanging, her cheeks livid.

-The man who awaits a ship, as Mr Hancock now does, is distracted by day and wakeful by night, prone to fidgeting, with a bitter taste rising in the back of his throat.
-He is snappish with his family or else overly sentimental, he hunches over his desk scratching out the same calculations over and over again.
+There are no children here to marvel in their turn at the skill of Deptford woodcarvers, unmatched in all the world; nor to grow up to the rhythm of ships leaving the docks gleaming and laden, returning battered and ragged.
+Jonah Hancock’s children would know, as Jonah Hancock knows, what it is to load one’s faith and fortune on board a ship and push it off into the unknown.
+They would know how a man who awaits a ship, as Mr Hancock now does, is distracted by day and wakeful by night, prone to fidgeting, with a bitter taste rising in the back of his throat.
+He is snappish with his family or else overly sentimental; he hunches over his desk scratching out the same calculations over and over again.
 He bites his nails.

 The rain eases.
 The cat crunches on the skull of the mouse.
 And as she slaps her tongue about her muzzle, Mr Hancock permits himself to hope.